brianwdavis/quadrangle/README.md

 ![annotated image of a base R graph with a QR matrix](inst/generation_decoded.png)

 In addition to the method above, `grid::rasterGrob(<qr_matrix>, interpolate = F)` can be useful for arranging additional text on a page, so that you can include human-readable metadata as well.
 Note that depending on the graphics method you use to render the QR code, the matrix may be flipped or color-inverted.
 I recommend running a test under the lighting conditions you expect "in the wild" before you deploy a lot of them.

+## Demo in the browser:

+While this would be a remarkably slow way to detect QR codes from a mobile device, you can try it out using the Shiny app found in the [inst/shiny](inst/shiny) folder of this repository and deploying it to a server.